mysqludf/lib_mysqludf_stomp/README.md

 `SELECT stompsend2("127.0.0.1","Welcome", "Hello broker", "login","guest","passcode","mypass");`

-#### Beware, if the credentials are invalid you will still receive an "OK" from the UDF, so you should NOT rely on that to verify the message was sent.
+If the credentials are invalid, you should receive a NULL response.

 ## Credits